1337raspberry/fretwork/README.md

 ![Render Example](https://github.com/Staycation44/fretwork/blob/main/renders/02139802_Dragonforce%20-%20Through%20The%20Fire%20Flames.png)

 This is an analysis tool intended to calculate Expert Guitar song difficulty from .chart & .mid files (Guitar Hero, Rock Band, Clone Hero, YARG) using Notes Per Second (note density) & Variability Per Second (fret change) metrics.
-This started as a way to learn some python and see if I could even begin to calculate difficulty from song data and a few months later is a much larger & more complex project than I first expected.
+This started as a way to learn python and see if I could even begin to calculate difficulty from song data.
+A few months later it is a much larger and more complex project than I first expected.

 Extension areas - Ideas I had, but wasn't able to complete:
 - Other song formats, difficulties other than expert